This is a page for the software that I have made, most of it has been used in my research.

 pialign

 pialign is a phrase aligner for phrase-based statistical machine translation that can be used with the Moses decoder.
 It is based on Inversion Transduction Grammars, with a unique hierarchical model that makes it possible to learn phrase tables using a fully statistical model (no heuristics).
-In our experiments we found that this compared favorably to the traditional approach, learning more compact models without a loss in accuracy.
+In our paper at ACL 2011 we found that this compared favorably to the traditional approach, learning more compact models without a loss in accuracy. pialign also has the advantage that it can align strings of characters, not just strings of words, as shown in our ACL 2012 paper where we achieve competitive translation results using substring-to-substring translation.

 latticelm

 latticelm is a tool for unsupervised word segmentation using the Bayesian Pitman-Yor Language model.
 It is essentially an implementation of Mochihashi et al's word segmentation method that can be learned over lattices.
-Using this tool, we found that it was possible to learn language models and word segmentations from continuous speech, without using any text.
+Using this tool, we found that it was possible to learn language models and word segmentations from continuous speech (InterSpeech 2010), without using any text.

 Kyoto FST Decoder (Kyfd)